Please park ebikes responsibly.

 - Never leave your ebike locked to itself.

-You can dock all ebikes at any Bay Wheels station for free.
-However, newer silver ebikes must always be docked at a station.
-Parking an original black ebike at a bike rack, not docked at a station, will cost $2.
+Parking an ebike with a cable lock at a bike rack, not docked at a station, will cost $2.
 This fee will be waived if the bike is parked near a station with no empty docks available, or locked to a bike rack in part of the service area without stations (more on ebike pricing here.)

 A $25 fee will be applied for parking outside the service area.